csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## May 20
+Starting to get more stuff working locally on the MBP.
+I feel like I'm starting to get more of a handle on things, which is good, but I still feel like I don't know what I don't know, which is never super comforting.

 ## May 17
 Now I've added the Thinkpad to the remote repo as well.
 Not quite as easy, and I don't think I've gotten it all setup completely, but not too bad for a half hour or so of work.